Requisition ID: 151895

 About This Opportunity

-Porter’s Lake Medical Clinic is currently seeking a physician interested in locum opportunities in Musquodoboit Harbour, a short 40 minute drive from Halifax.
-In addition to family practice, this position also offers the opportunity to provide coverage for a 16-bed in-patient unit and the low-acuity emergency department at the Twin Oaks Memorial Hospital CEC as part of a rotation with several other physicians.
-The call schedule for the emergency department is currently 1:6
+Porter’s Lake Medical Clinic is currently seeking a full-time Physician, located a short 40 minute drive from Halifax (30 minutes from Dartmouth).
+This practice offers the opportunity to participate in hospitalist coverage for a 16-bed inpatient unit, Long-term care and a level 4 Emergency Department at the Twin Oaks Memorial Hospital as a part of its Collaborative Emergency Centre model of Care (CEC).
+The call schedule for the emergency department is currently 1:6.

-The position is compensated through the CEC hourly rate of $161.22/h and offers competitive overhead.
+The position is compensated through the CEC hourly rate, offers competitive overhead, and is eligible for the current DHW incentive program.

 Responsibilities include but are not limited to: